accoffin12/-streaming-05-smart-smoker/README.md

 # Result in my Terminal:
 (base) C:\Users\Tower>cd Documents/ACoffinCSIS44671/-streaming-05-smart-smoker
 ```
-To create an enviroment do the following:
+To create an environment do the following:
 ```
-conda create -n RabbitEnv # Creates Enviroment conda activate RabbitEnv # Activates Enviroment
+conda create -n RabbitEnv # Creates Environment conda activate RabbitEnv # Activates Environment
-# This will create the enviroments if you want to deactivate it, enter: conda deactivate
+# This will create the environment if you want to deactivate it, enter: conda deactivate
 ```
-After creating the enviroment exicute each of the following step by step.
-These must be executed seperatly because we are pulling Pika from Conda Forge.
+After creating the environment execute each of the following step by step.
+These must be executed separately because we are pulling Pika from Conda Forge.

 ```
 python --version # Indicates Python Version Installed